eddygero/PIZZA-PALACE/README.md

 This is a website, where customers order different sizes of pizzas with one or more toppings.

 ## TECHNOLOGIES USED
-* HTML - For building the user interface
+* HTML - For building the user interface.
-* CSS - For styling the user interface
+* CSS - For styling the user interface.
-* Javascript - For document object manipulation
+* Javascript - For document object manipulation.
-* Bootstrap - For styling the interface
+* Bootstrap - For styling the interface.
-* jQuery - To easen use of JavaScript on your website
+* jQuery - To easen use of JavaScript on your website.

+## INSTALLATION REQUIREMENTS
+To run this webpage, you will need a browser and internet.
+* Open the browser and type :
+* click "Enter" on Windows or "Return" on Mac OS.
+* The website should then load.

 ## KNOWN BUGS
 There are no-known bugs.
 If a bug is discovered, please don't hesitate to contact me.